top of page

 Fiber Optic Splicing Training: Expert Tips & Industry Trends

 Recently we sat down with Phil Shoemaker, Senior Instructor and Training & Development Manager for Light Brigade and asked him about his experience and observation about the evolution of splicing technology over the years.
-With the impending surge in fiber optic deployments driven by the BEAD (Broadband.
-Equity, Access, Program) program, the demand for skilled technicians is set to skyrocket.
+With the impending surge in fiber optic deployments driven by the Broadband, Equity, Access, Deployment (BEAD) program, the demand for skilled technicians is set to skyrocket.
 Phil's emphasis on thorough training, practical experience, and adaptability becomes even more critical in meeting these future demands.

 The BEAD program's ambitious goals will require a workforce equipped with the very skills Phil highlights: proficiency in modern splicing techniques, meticulous preparation, and the ability to handle high-count fibers and emerging technologies.